hamishdickson/old_hamishdickson.github.io/_posts/2017-07-12-semilattice-proof.md

 }
 ```

+You can generate this with a bit of [shapeless](https://github.com/milessabin/shapeless) magic.

 Conceptually, you can think of this as a semilattice where each argument is treated as an orthogonal semilattice.